Daily Telegraph Cryptic No 26519

 BD Rating – Difficulty *** – Enjoyment ***

-Let us know what you thought of it in a comment.
+We have a fairly standard Giovanni puzzle today.
+Let us know how you got on with it in a comment.

 + – + – + – + – + – + – + – +